[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 Sashihara: That's about it

-Yamada: So I asked our engineers to somehow reduce the number of downloads, but
+Yamada: So I was asking our engineers to somehow reduce the number of downloads, but

 Sashihara: The initial downloads were quite large